Skip to main content

 Art Gallery of Greater Victoria

 Immerse yourself the Art Gallery of Greater Victoria, where historic elegance meets contemporary creativity along tree-lined Moss Street.
 With seven diverse galleries housed in both a grand 19th-century mansion and modern wings, the gallery showcases an inspiring blend of Canadian and international art, including acclaimed Indigenous works.
 Outside, wander the tranquil Asian Garden and discover one of North America’s only Japanese Shinto Shrines, a peaceful, reflective oasis that beautifully complements the city’s thriving creative scene.
+It's just a short 3-minute drive from Craigdarroch Castle to the Art Gallery, making it a great addition to your trip to the Rockland neighbourhood.

-It wouldn’t be Arts & Culture Month without a stop at the Art Gallery of Greater Victoria.
-All month long guests can take a selection of greatest works of the galleries permanent collections during A View From Here - Reimagining the AGGV Collections.
-Starting November 22nd, a cultural treat is on full display as ਸ਼ੀਸ਼ੇ ‘ਚ ਤਰੇੜ - sheeshe ‘ch thareṛ | a crack in the mirror showcases the works of Simranpreet Anand and ethnomusicologist Conner Singh VanderBeek which highlights concepts drawn from the histories of Punjab and its diasporas.
+Until April 12th, a cultural treat is on full display as ਸ਼ੀਸ਼ੇ ‘ਚ ਤਰੇੜ - sheeshe ‘ch thareṛ | a crack in the mirror showcases the works of Simranpreet Anand and ethnomusicologist Conner Singh VanderBeek which highlights concepts drawn from the histories of Punjab and its diasporas.
+Also catch Dangerous Beauty: The Prints of Albrecht Dürer until May 3rd.

 *Artwork pictured by artist Simranpreet Anand.
 Organized and circulated by The Reach Gallery Museum Abbotsford.
 Image credit: Rachel Topham Photography